Shilajit for Liver & Kidney Health — What Research Says

 When to Stop Shilajit for Organ Safety — Warning Signs

-Shilajit affects liver and kidney function indirectly through mineral chelation and detoxification support.
-Most people tolerate it well at 250-500mg daily. but, certain signs mean you should stop immediately and consult a doctor — these aren't just discomforts but safety markers.
+Shilajit affects liver and kidney work indirectly through mineral chelation and detoxification support.
+Most people tolerate it well at 250-500mg daily.

-Regular liver function tests (ALT, AST, ALP, bilirubin) every 3-6 months during long-term shilajit use are wise for anyone over 40 or with existing conditions.
-Similarly, eGFR and creatinine checks help catch kidney strain early.
-Most people won't see concerning changes — but monitoring prevents surprises.
+Regular liver work tests (ALT, AST, ALP.
+Bilirubin) every 3-6 months during long-term shilajit use are wise for anyone over 40 or with existing conditions.

 lab results page.